-Vegetables can be surprisingly gourmet when we slow down and build flavour with intention, and cauliflower is especially good at rising to the occasion.
-Its texture is so satisfying, especially when it’s roasted until deeply caramelized.
-This Creamy Roasted Cauliflower Linguine comes together gradually, starting with white wine and layered with garlicky chickpeas and a touch of miso for savoury depth.
+Vegetables can be surprisingly gourmet when we build flavour with intention, and cauliflower is especially good at rising to the occasion.
+Its texture is so satisfying, especially when it’s roasted until caramelized.
+This vegan cauliflower pasta comes together gradually, starting with baked cauliflower and chickpeas, then layered with garlic, white wine and a little vegan magic (nutritional yeast and miso are the secret weapons here).
 Inspired by Italian comfort cooking, this is the kind of dish that feels right for a relaxed but special evening.
-I’ve cooked it for guests to impress, and it’s just as perfect for a cozy vegan date night in.
+I’ve found it to be just as perfect for guests as it is for a cozy date night in.
 Comforting, a little elevated, and very vegetable-forward, this one is definitely one of my favourites.

 When you build flavour with intention, home-cooked vegetables can feel just as indulgent as a restaurant-worthy dish.